Genetics of Colorectal Cancer (PDQ®): Genetics - Health Professional Information [NCI] - Introduction

 The evidence base for the effectiveness of screening in average-risk people (those without apparent genetic risk) is the benchmark for considering an approach to people at increased risk.
 (Refer to the PDQ summary on Screening for Colorectal Cancer for more information.)

 The fact that screening of average-risk persons reduces the risk of dying from CRC forms the basis for recommending surveillance in persons at a higher genetic risk of CRC.
-As logical as this approach seems, it is important to note that randomized trials of surveillance have not been performed in this special population, though observational studies performed on families with LS [68,69] and FAP support the value of surveillance.
+As logical as this approach seems, randomized trials of surveillance have not been performed in this special population, though observational studies performed on families with LS [64,65] and FAP support the value of surveillance.
 These studies demonstrate a shift towards earlier stage at diagnosis and a corresponding reduction in CRC mortality among colonoscopy-detected cancers.

 (Refer to the Major Genetic Syndromes section of this summary for more information about surveillance in high-risk populations.)